- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - Long term outcomes similar to conventional diagnosis of papillary thyroid cancer

-Poorly differentiated (more aggressive variants and more commonly in the later decades of life)
+Poorly differentiated (more aggressive variants and occur more commonly in the later decades of life)

 - Some pathologic subtypes